 How to add Liveness and Readiness Probes to your deployed services

-- Create two endpoints in your service, one for the liveness probe and one for the readiness probe.
+To add liveness and readiness probes to your deployed service, you will need to:- Create two endpoints in your service, one for the liveness probe and one for the readiness probe.
 The endpoints should return a successful response if the service is healthy and a failed response if the service is unhealthy.

 - Configure your deployment to use the health check endpoints.
 You can do this via the user interface (UI) or via the Python SDK.